 When owning a home you have control.
 You can decide if you want to totally renovate or build room additions.
 You can decide if you would like to add a pool.
 Buying Condominium vs Buying Single Family Home Pros Cons.
-In condominiums you need the homeowner association approval to change a door or window.
-Condominium complexes are uniformed.
+In condominiums, you need the homeowner association approval to change a door or window.
+Condominium complexes are uninformed.
 Any exterior changes doors/windows will have to conform to complex standards.
 Condominium owners are not able to increase unit living space.
-Single family homeowners have control over their property.
+Single-family homeowners have control over their property.

 What To Know About Buying A Condominium – Pros and Cons

-Undecided weather to purchase a single family home or condominium?
+Undecided whether to purchase a single family home or condominium?
 Things you should know about condominium ownership.

 Pros and Cons Condominium Ownership

 There are great perks when owning a condominium.
-Most condominium complexes have amenities such as swimming pools, spas, clubhouse, tennis courts gate & 24 hour security.
-Luxury complexes have the above in addition to concierge, valet, doormen, libraries, fitness center, conference room, cabana and more.
-In West L.A. and Beach Cities high rise condominiums offer city, marina, ocean and or mountain views.
-Single family home owners rarely have the benefits of combined amenities and views as some condominium complexes.
+Most condominium complexes have amenities such as swimming pools, spas, clubhouse, tennis courts gate & 24-hour security.
+Luxury complexes have the above in addition to the concierge, valet, doormen, libraries, fitness center, conference room, cabana and more.
+In West L.A. and Beach Cities, high rise condominiums offer city, marina, ocean and or mountain views.
+Single-family homeowners rarely have the benefits of combined amenities and views as some condominium complexes.
 Buying Condominium vs Buying Single Family Home Pros Cons.

 Less Living Space